Percolation critical probabilities of matching lattice-pairs: Two criteria for property

+The graph $G$ is said to satisfy the \emph{metric criterion} if $G$ has a canonical embedding in $\sH$ for which some diagonal $d\in E_*\sm E$ is maximal. \end{definition}

-It is easily seen that any diagonal whose interior is surrounded by some triangle of $G$ is not maximal; cf.\ the forthcoming Definition \ref{def:square} of the term $\tri$-empty.
-There always exists some maximal edge of $E_*$, but it is not generally unique.
+There always exists some maximal edge of $E_*$, but it is not generally unique, and it may not be a diagonal.
 The following lemma is proved in the same manner as the forthcoming Lemma \ref{lem:22}.

-\begin{lemma} Let $f\in\argmax\{\rho(e): e\in E_*\}$.
-The edge $f$ is maximal. \end{lemma}
+\begin{lemma} Let $e\in\argmax\{\rho(f): f\in E_*\}$.
+The edge $e$ is maximal. \end{lemma}

 Here is the main theorem for quasi-transitive graphs using the metric method.